Who We Are & What We Do

 Endowment

 In 2006, the Friends of the Mott Library endorsed the creation of a Friends Endowment fund that is maintained by the Foundation for Mott Community College.
-An initial $10,000 was invested with the Foundation.
-Aimed at creating a long-term endowment funding base for supporting library initiatives, the endowment has provided a learning experience for the Board and the Friends members.
+An initial $10,000 was invested with the Foundation aimed at creating a long-term endowment funding base for supporting library initiatives.
+Each year, two student board interns receive a monetary award from endowment funds.

 By-Laws